-Enjoy these healthy gluten free Buckwheat Blueberry Muffins with a delicious almond stuesel topping.
-These muffins are high in protein and fiber, and low in sugar, but bursting with earthy flavors.
+Enjoy these healthy gluten free Blueberry Buckwheat Muffins with a delicious almond streusel topping.
+These hearty muffins are high in protein and fiber, low in sugar, and bursting with earthy flavors.
 If you love buckwheat, these muffins are for you!

 Contents